 Both the Randwick and Surry Hills branches of the popular pizzeria and cocktail bar are still open and offering a concise menu for takeaway and home delivery.
 There's a 15% discount on all orders placed for pick-up, and there are frozen pizzas available for $12-$15, as well.
 Ring 02 9398 8061 (Randwick) or 02 9357 3838 (Surry Hills) to get yet yours.

-They've temporarily closed, but you're still able to get your hands on the restaurant's food boxes, which include a selection of produce from the restaurant's suppliers as well as meat or seafood and pantry essentials.
-You can even add a bottle of wine or two.
+They've temporarily closed, but you're still able to get your hands on the restaurant's food boxes, which include a selection of produce from the restaurant's providores, as well as meat or seafood and pantry essentials.
+You can even add a bottle of wine or three.

 For a sumptuous Indian feast, look no further than Nilgiri's.
 Check out their menu here and order online for takeaway and delivery.

-Glebe's newest wine bar is offering both a menu of comfort classics (think roast chook or tomato and buffalo curd salad) and $10 cocktail kits that require nothing more than the addition of your favourite spirits.
+Glebe's newest wine bar is offering a range of wines as well as pre-batched cocktails.
+There's a range of $5 snacks to go along with them, too – cured meats, anchovies, baguettes and the link.
 Order by calling 02 9571 9292, and you can arrange for delivery if you live within a five-kilometre radius.

-Neutral Bay's destination pub and home to one of Sydney's most beloved beer gardens is offering takeaway meat at local butcher prices.
-Expect rump caps, sirloins, fillets, dry-aged rib-eyes on the bone, schnitzels, sausages and more.
+Neutral Bay's destination pub and home to one of Sydney's most beloved beer gardens is offering takeaway steaks and schnitzels at local butcher prices, as well as a condensed menu for pick-up that includes a truffle toastie, duck nachos and a pork katsu burger.

 'Ode Bunker' is the new takeaway service from the Bondi Road cubby, with fresh pasta packs and focaccia on offer, as well as a compact menu of hearty Italian fare – think broccoli soup or baked cannellini beans in sugo.
 Call 02 9130 2894 to place an order, or message @ode.bondi on Instagram.